SevketYALCIN/blog/src/pages/blog/build-your-blog-using-gatsbyjs-v2-beta/index.md

 ---
-title: "Create your blog using GatsbyJS v2 beta"
+title: "Build your blog using GatsbyJS (v2 beta)"
 date: "2018-07-21"
 tags: ["GatsbyJS", "React", "GraphQL", "Markdown"]
 ---

 I recently found out about [GatsbyJS](https://www.gatsbyjs.org/ "GatsbyJS website") after they announced GatsbyJS V2 Beta.
-Having a blog and posting about stuff I work on has been on my to-do list for too long, so I decided to build a blog using GatsbyJS!
+Having a blog and posting about stuff I work on has been on my to-do list for too long, so I decided to build my own blog using GatsbyJS!
 This first post is a step-by-step guide on how I built this blog using the v2 beta.

 ## GatsbyJS